isomerpages/mlaw-corp/news/press-releases/_posts/2024-11-29-post-Official visit to China by Minister for Culture, Community and Youth and Second Minister for Law.md

 ---
-title: Official visit to China by Minister for Culture, Community and Youth and Second Minister for Law
+title: Official visit to China by Minister for Culture, Community and Youth and Second Minister for Law Edwin Tong SC
-permalink: /official-visit-to-china-by-minister-for-culture-community-and-youth-and-second-minister-for-law/
+permalink: /official-visit-to-china-by-minister-for-culture-community-and-youth-and-second-minister-for-law-edwin-tong-sc/
 date: 2024-11-29
 layout: post
 description: ""